jbuddavis/recruitExpectedValue_v1/README.md

 # Estimating the Expected Draft Value of High School Recruits

 Here I assign Draft Value & Draft Monetary Value to high-school football recruits based on their composite 247 Ranking.
-Draft Value and Draft Monetary value are used because it can quantify the value of undrafted players (i.e., 0).
-Whereas if only "draft pick" is used, it is difficult to quantify undrafted players.
+Utilizing Draft Value allows for undrafted players to be quantified and an Expected Draft Value to be developed for each high-school recruit ranking.
+A Draft Value Over Expected value allows us to quantify the players, teams, conferences, states, and years where highly rated recruits either exceeded or fell short of their expected Draft Value.

 # Data